 Funding amount: Up to $20,000 per design

 Engineering or technical design report and drawings to facilitate construction of composting facility, new liquid manure storage or modification of existing liquid manure storage.
-Can also include compost facility operational planning and monitoring information
+Can also include compost facility operational planning and monitoring information.

 Cost-share ratio: 80%